Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 I don't know yet what's the right thing for states to do.

-Wednesday night on ABC.
+This was on Jimmy Kemmel Wednesday night on ABC.

-After Trump said he believes the decision on which bathroom transgendered people should use should be a state issue.
+After Trump said he believes the decision on which bathroom transgendered people should use should be a state issue, he was asked how he would vote if New York was deciding.

-Kimball said, but what about you?
+Kimball said, But what about you?

 To which Trump said, I say let the states decide.